openHPI/TeachingTeamGuidelines/docs/05_adding-content.md

 **Integrating videos hosted on Vimeo:**
 The integration for the Vimeo API from within the platform is sufficiently good.
 Basically there is a Vimeo Pro account that exists for the platform, from which videos are delivered.
 The streams can be uploaded from within the platform to Vimeo.
 See also [Uploading videos to Vimeo](https://vimeo.zendesk.com/hc/en-us/categories/201496018-Uploading-to-Vimeo).
 The filenames of the streams should begin with the course code of the course.
 Please note that the system is case sensitive.
-As soon as one stream with the course code prefix is available, only those streams that start with the course code prefix will be listed in the drop-downs.
+As soon as one stream with the course code prefix is available, only those streams that start with the course code prefix will be listed in the drop-downs automatically.
+To add a video with a different prefix to a course, you can start typing that prefix then all videos with that prefix will be listed.
 The platform's database is synchronized with Vimeo on a daily basis.
-See also below: [*Synchronize streams with vimeo*](https://github.com/openHPI/TeachingTeamGuidelines/blob/new_update_2020/docs/05_adding-content.md#L217)
+See also below: [*Synchronize streams with vimeo*](https://teachingteamguidelines.readthedocs.io/05_adding-content.md#L217)

 **Integrating videos hosted by other providers:**
 API support for other providers is currently not supported.
-Admins (not teachers or teaching team members), however, can manually add video streams that are hosted with other providers.
+Platform admins (not teachers or teaching team members), however, can manually add video streams that are hosted with other providers.

 <center>